jreich5/photo-showcase-node/README.md

 I allowed the bun:test dependency to stay unresolved for much of the project.
 If I had compiled my TypeScript code sooner, I would have seen several small refactors I could have done from the beginning.

-### Be careful with MVP scope
+### Be careful with exceeding MVP scope

-The pagination feature should have been de-prioritized in favor of more test coverage.
+The pagination feature should have been de-prioritized sooner in favor of better test coverage.

-### Bun is awesome but cutting edge isn't always worth the risk
+### Bun is awesome, but cutting edge isn't always worth the risk

 Bun is FAST but online examples are harder to find.
 The experiemental nature of the technology on Windows ultimately lead me to pivot back to Node.js.

-### Mocking is hard
+### Mocking is tricky

 Testing in React applications in general is a new challenge.
 I spent a fair amount of time attempting to mock the API data coming from my useEffect hook.
 If I had used Jest from the beginning, the existing resources online would have been more relevant and simpler to implement.

-### Feature development challenge is hard to predict
+### Feature complexity estimations are very hard to predict

-I labeled each planned features as either "low", "mid" or "high" complexity, based on a combination of my prior experience and prediction of the scope of the feature.
-I found that I both undershot and overshot complexity for various features.
+I labeled each planned feature as either "low", "mid" or "high" complexity, based on a combination of my prior experience and prediction of the scope of the feature.
+I found that I both undershot and overshot complexity for various features throughout the development of this project.